cyber-tao/mergeflux/README.md

-# MergeFlux: Advanced FLUX Safetensors Model Merging
+# mergeflux: Advanced FLUX Safetensors Model Merging

-MergeFlux is a powerful and memory-efficient Python script for merging multiple FLUX `safetensors` models.
+mergeflux is a powerful and memory-efficient Python script for merging multiple FLUX `safetensors` models.
 It goes beyond simple weighted averaging by providing granular control over the merge ratios at the block level, allowing for smooth, interpolated transitions between different models.

 This tool is ideal for machine learning practitioners who want to combine the strengths of several FLUX models.
 For example, blending the initial layers of a base model with the final layers of a specialized, fine-tuned model.